Here is everything older adults need to know about wills and estate planning.

 Designating beneficiaries in your wills and trusts ensures the people you want to provide for after passing are taken care of.
 Beneficiaries are the individuals or organizations you wish to inherit all or part of your estate.
 We all want to leave a legacy, and selecting your beneficiaries is part of that process.

 A healthcare power of attorney is a document that is activated when you are unable to make or communicate decisions regarding your health care.
-In this document, you will name a person whom you would like to make decisions regarding your health care if you are unable to do so.
+In this document, you will name a person, such as a family member or caregiver, whom you would like to make decisions regarding your health care if you are unable to do so.
 They become your healthcare proxy.
 Since 1 in 3 older adults passes away with Alzheimer's or another form of dementia,3 a healthcare power of attorney commonly comes into play at the end of life.
 It's important to inform your healthcare proxy of your medical wishes, as they will be making those decisions if you are unable to.

 Don't Forget: When it comes to estate planning, the decisions are yours and yours alone.
 Don't let family members, attorneys, organizations, or friends pressure you into making decisions regarding your estate that you are not comfortable with.